 …and getting zipped up is easily one of the quickest ways to make sure that you’ll stay warm while keeping any biting winds at bay.
 This is exactly how I wear the jacket when riding the 4-wheeler; no chilly winds can get through, and other than my cold hands (because I have inevitably forgotten my gloves), I am quite comfortable.

-The back of the Quantum Jacket is also slightly longer than the front, which will hopefully help keep my butt from getting too wet when I wipe out snowboarding.
+The Quantum Jacket’s is also slightly longer than the front, which will hopefully help keep my butt from getting too wet when I wipe out snowboarding.

-Scott Jordan is calling this set a Ski/Snowboarding Jacket, and I have no doubt that it will excel in that area; but those who will never go near the slopes shouldn’t dismiss this system just because they think it is only for winter sports.
-If you need a three season jacket system which will safely and effectively manage your everyday gear, while keeping you toasty warm and dry, then you need look no further.
-The SCOTTEVEST Signature System is a set of layers which will allow geeks and techies to carry their gear, stay warm, and perhaps most importantly – look good…no appearance on a Maury makeover show necessary!
+Scott Jordan is calling this set a Ski/Snowboarding Jacket, and I do not doubt that it will excel in that area, but those who will never go near the slopes shouldn’t dismiss this system just because they think it is only for winter sports.
+If you need a three-season jacket system that will safely and effectively manage your everyday gear while keeping you toasty warm and dry, then you need to look no further.
+The SCOTTEVEST Signature System is a set of layers that will allow geeks and techies to carry their gear, stay warm, and perhaps most importantly – look good…no appearance on a Maury makeover show necessary!

 The SCOTTEVEST Signature System is available directly from the manufacturer.